ashtonguevarra/Linux-Learning/README.md

     - The top command displays the current nice value under the NI column jobs, fg, and bg only work with processes started from the current shell

+##
+**Entry 5**
+- Focus: Executing and degbugging shell scripts
+- Commands / Concepts: `touch myscript`, `sudo vim myscript`, `bash -x myscript`

+- Practice:
+    - Created a script file using `touch myscript` in my home directory
+    - Edited the script multiple times with `sudo vim`
+    - Executed the script using `bash -x myscript` to trace commands line by line

+- Notes:
+    - `bash -x myscript` executes commands from a file
+    - `bash -x` prints each command before executing it, which is useful for debugging